MarcinKosinski/MarcinKosinski.github.io/_source/2019-05-15-WhyR-2019-Registration.Rmd

 Abstract submissions are format free, but please do not exceed 400 words and state clearly a chosen call.
 The abstract submission form is available here: [whyr.pl/2019/submit/](https://whyr2018.evenea.pl/?lang=en).
 One can register for the event under [whyr.pl/2019/register/](http://whyr.pl/2019/register/).

-# KeynotesInstitute of Geoecology and Geoinformation, Adam Mickiewicz University
+# Keynotes

 Among multiple workshops we are planning to host, the above keynotes have confirmed their talks at Why R?
 2019:
-- Jakub Nowosad (),
+- Jakub Nowosad (Institute of Geoecology and Geoinformation, Adam Mickiewicz University),
 - Steph Locke (Principal Consultant (GBR) Locke Data),
 - Marvin Wright ([ranger package](https://cran.r-project.org/web/packages/ranger/index.html), Leibniz Institute for Prevention Research and Epidemiology),
 - Sigrid Keydana (Applied Researcher at RStudio, Inc.)